by-cx/concourse-build-number-resource/README.md

 Compare to that *semver*, this one produces only build numbers so the versioning is simpler and you don't have to handle bumping of multiple numbers in your CI.

+On the other hand I combine both tools because I need a lot of builds per day for my applications but real release is done only a few times per year.
+It's for environments where agile development is installed and it can also help to create releases in case of need.

 Feel free to post support for other new backends (only S3 is supported right now) or support for *YEAR.BUILD* format.
 That's something I would like to add but I don't need in near future.